-The event was the culmination of the first part of the project "With Polish music from the Baltic to the Atlantic" implemented by the Polish Composers’ Union under the programme of the Ministry of Culture and National Heritage "Promotion of Polish culture abroad".
-Co-financed by the Ministry of Culture and National Heritage from the Culture Promotion Fund.
+The project "With Polish music from the Baltic to the Atlantic" was realized by the Polish Composers’ Union as part of the "Promotion of Polish culture abroad" programme.
+The concert was co-financed by the Ministry of Culture and National Heritage from the Culture Promotion Fund.

 Recording of the concert is available at: https://www.youtube.com/watch?v=4W3FZbEB2DE